 He had an eight-year apprenticeship in commercial art in Chicago and then moved to New York City where he spent twenty five years as an illustrator, creating work for numerous publications including Time, Newsweek, and Reader’s Digest.

-Currently, the Navarro College and Community Archives are not searchable online.
-Please contact the Archives or call 903-875-7655 to make an appointment or for more information.
+Currently, the Navarro College archives are not searchable online.
+Please contact us at 903-875-7642 to make an appointment or for more information.

 Please be aware that it may require two to three weeks to complete your reference request.
 Every attempt to answer questions promptly will be made, and you will always be notified that we have received your request by email and that we are working on it.

-Paper or photographic copies and/or digital image reproductions of many of the Civil War documents in the collection may be requested.
-After reviewing the collection online here, submit a Research Request, contact the Archives, or call 903-875-7655.
+Paper or photographic copies and/or digital image reproductions of many of the Civil War documents in the collection may be requested, although due to the condition of some original documents and photographs, not all original documents or photographs are scanned and available.
+If a document is in too poor of condition to be scanned, a typed transcript of the document will be offered.
+After reviewing the collection online here, submit a Research Request, or contact us at 903-875-7642, and we will provide information about the availability of your request.

 The following fee schedule governs document and photographic reproductions from the Pearce Museum.
+Due to the condition of some of our collection items, not all original documents are scanned and available.
+In those cases, only typed transcriptions will be offered.
 Reproduction fees are formulated by the Pearce Museum at its sole discretion and may be subject to change without notice.

 Initial Processing Fee